-Enhanced training is required for the effective use of PACs since these devices may be a new technology to law enforcement.
-Additionally, prosecutors and judges also benefit from familiarization with this technology.
+Enhanced training is required for the effective use of the PAS device since these devices may be a new technology to law enforcement.
+Additionally, prosecutors and judges also benefit from familiarization themselves with this technology.
 However such training would not require great amounts of administrative resources, given the simple design of most PAS devices.

 Passive alcohol sensors, are also used to detect commercial drivers with illegal BAC levels (0.04 BAC) and underage drivers with low BACs to enforce “Zero Tolerance” laws.
 Research has shown that passive alcohol sensors appear to be a cost-effective tool since police resources and related expenses are oftentimes a concern.
 Better ways to promote their use should be developed and barriers to their use ought to be overcome.